VCurry20/pands-project/README.md

 ### Dataset
 We can use Python to review this dataset using the built in functions and modules.
 I will outline some of these functions below and have included the output text files with this project.

-The Data set was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris) and can be found widely online.
+The Fisher's Iris Dataset was downloaded from [Kaggle](https://www.kaggle.com/uciml/iris) and can be found widely online.
 I have stored this information in a CSV file titled [kaggleIrisSet.csv](https://github.com/VCurry20/pands-project/blob/main/kaggleIrisSet.csv).
-The Dataset can be found in various formats and should include a total 150 seets / rows of iris measurements.
+The Dataset can be found in various formats and should include a total of 150 sets / rows of iris measurements.
 [1]

 It is also included in a list of datasets that can be imported directly into Python.
-To complete this process the following code is required [2]:
+To complete this process the following is an example of the code required [2]:

 ``` python
 from sklearn.datasets import load_iris